aqiff12/WID3008-Image-Processing-Assignment/README.md

-This program is inspired by Adrian Rosebrock tutorials and aims to become a reliable source of automated detection of CT and RX scans to find infections caused by COVID19.
+This program is inspired by Adrian Rosebrock tutorials and aims to become a reliable source of automated detection of XRay images to find infections caused by COVID19.

 We can train a model and then test the model in load_own_model.py @ load_model.py file to test if an image is positive or negative.